jbiatek/BSGRulebook/dynamic.md

   <li class="cylonfleet">When activated, a viper also has the option of escorting a civilian ship off of the board.</li>
   <li class="allies">If you end your movement step in a location containing an ally, you must first encounter it.</li>
   <li class="allyseasons">Whenever a player is sent to the Brig or Sickbay, or executed and revealed as a Cylon, they must draw 1 Trauma token.</li>
+  <li class="pegasus daybreak">If a Skill Check is made Reckless, after resolving Skill Check abilities, draw and show a Treachery card.
+If it is strength 0, draw an additional Treachery, resolve both cards, and discard them.
+If not, discard the Treachery card and nothing happens.</li>
   <li class="daybreak">Once-per-game abilities are no longer only once per game.
 Instead, they can now only be used by spending a Miracle token.
 Players cannot have more than 1 Miracle token at a time.</li>
   <li class="daybreak">Mutiny cards and the Mutineer are a whole new game mechanic:
     <ul>